 PMDC (Pakistan Medical & Dental Council) was the previous name of the NMDCAT test.
-The Pakistan Medical Council – also known as the PMC – regulates the official registration of medical professionals within Pakistan.
+The Pakistan Medical Council – also known as the PMDC – regulates the official registration of medical professionals within Pakistan.

 The following are the eligibility requirements for taking the NMDCAT: